xavsln/myFlix-client/README.md

 # 2. User Stories

-- User will be able to access information on movies, directors, and genres so that he can learn more about movies he watched or is interested in.
+- User will be able to **access information on movies, directors, and genres** so that he can learn more about movies he watched or is interested in.

-- User will be able to create a profile so he can save data about his favorite movies.
+- User will be able to **create a profile so he can save data about his favorite movies**.

 ---